shalinshah54-lab/PhysicalTherapy/README.md

 ## Introduction
 This is my first milestone project, Rehab Potential

-Since 2012 my wife and myself owned this comapny Rehab Potential Inc. which is physical therapy clinic.
+Since 2012 my wife and myself owned this company Rehab Potential Inc. which is physical therapy clinic.
 I always had a dream of developing a website for our company which can give a new look.
 As I thought of changing my career and enrolled into Full Stack Develepment course I had imagined to develop a project related to our comapany,

 Reason of this project is to put all what I learned and understood, the concepts of HTML and CSS put together a fully responsive static website.